top of page

 Pictured on the right: Skyline of Amman, Jordan.
 Taken by Delaney from the neighborhood Jabal al-Weibdeh which is home to many youth and arts focused community spaces.

 The main projects in this area include revisiting the very notion of adolescence and what it means across contexts (e.g., Jordan and Canada).
 Specifically, projects in this theme ask how ideas, expectations, and coming-of-age practices are dynamic and changing across generations but also influenced by local and global culture and ecology.
 While this work is largely aiming to be qualitative in nature, it forms necessary foundations for fundamental questions about mental health, parent offspring congruence and conflict, and adolescent well-being.
-Forthcoming projects will take place in Amman, Jordan and Toronto, Ontario, Canada within the context of multigenerational families.
-I anticipate piloting data collection in Jordan and Canada in mid to late 2025.
+Projects are in the planning phase for Jordan, with potential to expand to collaborations in Morocco.

 Book an appointment with Delaney